 - Posting of potential small business opportunities to registered small businesses

-If your small business has not yet registered with the Central Contractor Registration (CCR) database, it will need to do so in order to be eligible for procurement opportunities that become available with FHI 360.
+If your small business has not yet registered with the System for Award Management (SAM) database, it will need to do so in order to be eligible for procurement opportunities that become available with FHI 360.
 When registered with SAM, your business will receive a DUNS Number, an identifier you should use when applying to opportunities posted on our website.

 Announcements displayed or accessed through the FHI 360 web site are not intended as offers nor should in any way be construed as a business relationship with the user.
 Solicitation responses or proposals and quotes, or any other form of offer do not constitute a commitment by FHI 360 nor commit FHI 360 to pay the costs incurred in the submission of a proposal.